laurelschwulst/elventy-laurel/e/the-creative-independent.md

       size: large
       alt: TBD
       caption: thecreativeindependent.com
-  - media:
-      path: /assets/media/tci-spiral.png
-      type: image
-      size: large
-      alt: TBD
-      caption: Inspirations for spiral identity
 related_projects:
     - my-website-is-a-shifting-house.md

 ---

 In 2016, I joined Kickstarter to launch “The Creative Independent,” a unique digital platform serving creative professionals.

 As creative director, I was involved in everything — from establishing our principles, to designing the site, to building with code & copy, to growing an aligned team and process.
 The vision was a “Wikipedia of the creative process,” a networked resource that was radically readable and evergreen.

 I built the site with evolution in mind — it’s constructed to grow every day and be gardened over time.
 The site has continued to grow and evolve like a living organism and today is a network of over 1500 interviews: a rich database of thought from writers, musicians, designers, visual artists, and others in six languages.

 <a href="https://thecreativeindependent.com" target="_blank">Visit thecreativeindependent.com</a> ↗